vbaconnet-ledger/developer-portal/_docs/nano-app/crypto-api/lcx__rng_8h.md

       </table>
 </div><div class="memdoc">

-<p>Generate a random 32-bit unsigned integer with a specified function. </p>
+<p>Generates a random 32-bit unsigned integer with a specified function. </p>
 <p>The generated number is taken in the range [a;b[ with uniform distribution.</p>
 <dl class="params"><dt>Parameters</dt><dd>
   <table class="params">